mpcarl-ibm/crs-docs/_api/reference.md

 ###  Overview
 {: #overview}

-The IBM Cloud Object Storage S3 API supports the most commonly used subset of Amazon S3 API operations.
+The IBM Cloud Object Storage implementation of the S3 API supports the most commonly used subset of Amazon S3 API operations.
 A complete list of supported operations can be found [here]({{ site.baseurl }}/beta/api/overview/).

 > **Note:** this documentation for the Cross-Region beta is in-progress and does not yet provide detailed usage guidance and examples for all supported operations.